Cretan food and drink combines simplicity and taste...

 You can also find the mixed greens as a filling for Greens Pies and in omelettes.

-Learn more about this fascinating, healthy and very tasty food here.
+Click the link to learn more about this fascinating, healthy and very tasty food.

 There are plenty of real markets in the towns and many of the larger villages, with Chania Saturday market being the best!